 The Respondent is not making any legitimate, non-commercial or fair use of the disputed domain name because there is no website associated with the disputed domain name.
-This is also evidence of the Respondent's lack of rights or legitimate interest in the disputed domain name.
+The disputed domain name directs Internet users to generic landing pages featuring third party advertising links to providers of various bank related products and services.
+This is also evidence of the Respondent's lack of rights or legitimate interest in the disputed domain name and it creates confusion in the minds of the individuals who looking for information regarding Wells Fargo.
 [Relevant Decision: Kenneth Cole Production Inc. v.
 Viswas Infomedia, INDRP/93 (April 10, 2009)].
 Furthermore, according to the WHOIS records, the disputed domain name as on the 1st May 2012 had been resolved to a website that advertised the domain name was being for sale and when the present complaint was filed by the Complainant, the website was disabled.
 This is further evidence to prove that the Respondent's lack of rights and legitimate interest in the disputed domain name.
 [Relevant Decision: Permira IP Ltd. v.
 Paperboy & Co., INDRP/092 (April 24, 2009)]